Tanzania flight crashes into lake as rescue effort launched to save passengers

 A rescue operation is under way to save passengers of a carrier aeroplane which crashed into Lake Victoria while trying to land at an airport in Bukoba, Tanzania, the country’s state broadcaster reported.

-Tanzanian Broadcasting Corporation said 15 people had been rescued so far from the Precision Air jet but it was unknown how many passengers were on board or whether there were any fatalities.
+Tanzanian Broadcasting Corporation (TBC) said 15 people had been rescued so far from the Precision Air jet but it was unknown how many passengers were on board or whether there were any fatalities.

 Register for free to continue reading